GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 ### Test with `chrome://flags` or feature flags {: #flags}

-You can test FLEDGE for a single user in Chrome Beta 101.0.4951.26 and above on
+You can test Protected Audience API for a single user in Chrome Beta 101.0.4951.26 and above on
 desktop:

 * Enable `chrome://flags/#privacy-sandbox-ads-apis`.
 * [Set flags from the command line](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).
-  The full list of available FLEDGE flags can be found in [Chromium Code Search](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/about_flags.cc;l=7135;drc=e50bce9adfbbac13d8ec1017f9239fe1ae06cc72).
+  The full list of available Protected Audience API flags can be found in [Chromium Code Search](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/about_flags.cc;l=7135;drc=e50bce9adfbbac13d8ec1017f9239fe1ae06cc72).

 #### Render ads in iframes or fenced frames